Soil is Farmbox's design system. It powers both mobile and desktop products across the platform.

 Conventions over configuration.

-✅ Color contrast
+✅ WCAG-compliant color contrast

 ✅ Video + Images before Text

-✅ Content is the best possible label.
+✅ Self-describing components where content is the label.

-Perfect smart-layout and resizing constraints where needed and possible.
+Perfect smart-layout and resizing constraints where needed.

-All components have to work perfectly out of the box
+All components work out of the box.

 🚫 No component breaking!